 3.3 The moons of asteroids

-Find out about some moons of asteroids seen by spacecraft that have flown past, seen by optical telescopes and even imaged by radar when they pass very close to the Earth.
+Find out about some moons of asteroids seen by spacecraft that have flown past or crashed into, or have been seen by optical telescopes or imaged by radar when they pass very close to the Earth.

 In March 2014 a particularly surprising discovery was announced concerning moons of asteroids.
 Seven southern hemisphere telescopes monitored a predicted occultation (hiding) of a star by the asteroid 10199 Chariklo, which is a 250 km diameter icy asteroid orbiting beyond Saturn (it belongs to a class of bodies known as Centaurs).
 The observations of this rare event were intended to refine our knowledge of Chariklo’s size and shape (which they did).
 However, the light from the star dimmed twice very briefly a few seconds before the main occultation, and did so again a few seconds after.
 This shows that Chariklo has two rings (perhaps formed of debris resulting from a collision), 7 km and 3 km wide and separated by a 9 km gap.
 This is the first known ring system round anything other than a giant planet.
 Moreover, the only known way to confine the ring system so tightly is if Chariklo also has at least one shepherd moon, analogous to Saturn’s Pan and Prometheus.
-Read more and see an artist’s impression of.
+Read more and see an artist’s impression of Chariklo and its rings [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] .

 Another moon of a near-Earth asteroid, even smaller than the moon of 1998 QE2 that you saw in the video, was discovered using radar on 26 January 2015 when the 325 m asteroid 2004 BL86 passed at a distance of only 1.2 million km.
 Its moon is about 70 m in size making it the new record holder for the smallest known moon.